You know who the INFPs are. They are the most compassionate, empathetic, and peace-revering type among the 16 Myers-Briggs personalities.

 4. Seeing people as bad

-For INFPs, people are bad as a default.
+Because INFPs uphold the highest moral standards among the 16 personality types, many people can’t live up to it.
+That said, INFPs see other people as bad as a default.
 They’re cautious at the first meet and immediately build 10-feet high walls.

 It’s not easy to befriend an INFP.
 They think there’s a “catch” when people draw close to them.